magento/devdocs/guides/v2.2/cloud/live/go-live-checklist.md

 * [Siege](https://www.joedog.org/siege-home/){:target="_blank"}: Traffic shaping and testing software to push your store to the limit.
 Hit your site with a configurable number of simiulated clients.
 Siege supports basic authentication, cookies, HTTP, HTTPS and FTP protocols.
 * [Jmeter](http://jmeter.apache.org/){:target="_blank"}: Excellent load testing to help gauge performance for spiked traffic, like for flash sales.
 Create custom tests to run against your site.
 * [New Relic](https://support.newrelic.com/){:target="_blank"} (provided): Helps locate processes and areas of the site causing slow performance with tracked time spent per action like transmitting data, queries, Redis, and so on.
 * [Blackfire]({{ page.baseurl}}/cloud/project/project-integrate-blackfire.html) (provided): Helps track through the issues New Relic finds and helps you dig deeper into the issue for specifics.
-Blackfire profiles the environment and helps locate bottlenecks indepth: process, method call, query, load, and so on.
+Blackfire profiles the environment and helps locate bottlenecks in depth: process, method call, query, load, and so on.
 * [WebPageTest](https://www.webpagetest.org/){:target="_blank"} and [Pingdom](https://www.pingdom.com/){:target="_blank"}: Real-time analysis of your site pages load time with different origin locations.
 Pingdom may cost a fee.
 WebPageTest is a free tool.

 #### Next step: